cameronhh/tiny-api/README.md

 # [Tiny API](https://tiny-api.dev) - A Tiny API To Make Tiny APIs
 ![Website Preview](https://github.com/cameronhh/tiny-api/blob/master/.github/repo-image.png)

-- *Quickly prototyping some front-end code and need a couple of endpoints to return some JSON?*
+- *Quickly prototyping some front-end code and need a couple of endpoints to return some static JSON?*
-- *Perhaps you're integrating front-end with a back-end that does have a test server?*
+- *Perhaps you're integrating a front-end with a back-end that doesn't have a test server?*
 - ***Make an endpoint that returns static JSON in seconds with [Tiny API](https://tiny-api.dev)***

 This repo is the server behind [tiny-api.dev](https://tiny-api.dev).
-The Tiny API Serve is a REST API written in Go using [Gin](https://github.com/gin-gonic/gin).
+The Tiny API Server is a REST API written in Go using [Gin](https://github.com/gin-gonic/gin).

 ## Setting up the development environment

-### Start the test database
+### 1. Start the test database

 Tiny API is built on top of Postgres (I know, SQLite would have been tinier).
 You can quickly run a test database with docker using the following command.